SoFi Launches ESG Committee and Announces Plans for Inaugural Report

 To support our ongoing commitment to drive positive change through environmental, social, and governance programs (ESG), we recently launched a dedicated SoFi ESG Committee.
 The 10-person committee brings together key SoFi stakeholders from our facilities, compensation, legal, compliance, investor relations, talent, and financial reporting teams who are tasked with tracking our progress within these three core areas using real world, data-based metrics, as well as devising and executing strategies to create an even greater impact.

-While we will continue to publish our relevant policies and commitments to our website and include pertinent information on ESG measures in our proxy materials and shareholder communications, we are also excited to share that we expect to publish our first comprehensive ESG report in January 2023, capturing our efforts over the course of 2022.
+While we will continue to publish our relevant policies and commitments to our website and include pertinent information on ESG measures in our proxy materials and shareholder communications, we are also excited to share that we expect to publish our first comprehensive ESG later this year, capturing our efforts over the course of 2022.
 This combination of materials will ensure that key stakeholders are familiar with our stance on ESG matters and can track our progress over time.

 The report will provide an in-depth look at our ongoing commitments and progress to date across a wide range of ESG-related topics, such as our people (e.g., benefits, diversity, equity and inclusion, compensation, our approach to talent and employee development, etc.), product development, our community investments and social impact, how we prioritize data protection and privacy, our environmental impact, corporate governance, risk management, public policy advocacy, and more.